rust-lang/rfcs/text/0000-undisambiguated-expr-generics.md

 [summary]: #summary

-Make disambiguating generic arguments in expressions with `::` optional, allowing generic arguments to be specified without `::`, making the "turbofish" notation no longer necessary.
+Make disambiguating generic arguments in expressions with `::` optional, allowing generic arguments to be specified without `::` (making the "turbofish" notation no longer necessary).
 This makes the following valid syntax:

 ```rust